wcamarao/pmx/README.md

 ## Features

 - Simple data mapping with struct tags
+- Explicit by design, no magic or conventions
 - Select database records into an annotated struct or slice
 - Insert and update database records from an annotated struct
 - Compatible with pgx Query interface i.e. `pgxpool.Pool`, `pgx.Conn`, `pgx.Tx`
-- Explicit by design, no magic or conventions
-- Allow auto generated values
+- Support transient fields, nil pointers and auto generated values

 ## Data Mapping